H2 Economics

 Foundation Programme

 Small group online sessions designed to build core economic reasoning skills — demand-supply analysis, market failure, and introductory macro concepts — with emphasis on diagram accuracy and essay structure from day one.
+Your child learns to draw all 18 core microeconomics diagrams with correct labels and annotations, constructs DEED paragraphs weekly, and builds the analytical habits that make JC 2 exam preparation a refinement process rather than a restart.
+Every session uses real A-Level question formats, so the transition to intensive exam preparation is seamless.

 - Scarcity, choice, and opportunity cost